Love, Andy: Reception

 AllMusic's William Ruhlmann described the current stage of the Williams oeuvre: "The singer had edged more toward contemporary sounds on his previous release, the previous spring's Born Free, bringing in a rock rhythm section and sticking to current material.
 Love, Andy edged back a bit, focusing more on string arrangements."
 He found this combination of songs to be "a balanced collection, not unlike a variety show on record made by an artist mindful of trying to appeal to the widest audience possible."

 Billboard said that "Williams is in fine fettle as he plies romance with some topflight ballads of pop and standard character."

-Variety noted that "Williams does his usual professional job on such numbers as "The Look of Love" and "God Only Knows" Record World described the album as "marvelous".
+Variety noted that "Williams does his usual professional job on such numbers as 'Something Stupid', 'The Look of Love', 'Can't Take My Eyes Off You', 'Kisses Sweeter Than Wine', 'Holly', 'When I Look In Your Eyes', 'There Will Never Be Another You', and "God Only Knows" Record World described the album as "marvelous".